ReubsWRW/reubenwang.github.io/README.md

 # ACADEMIC NOTES

-Throughout my arduous academic escapades, I have managed to transcribe notes from several of these classes to LaTex.
-Below is an assortment of the few I have managed.
+Throughout my arduous academic escapades, I have managed to transcribe notes from several of these classes to *LaTeX*.
+Below is an assortment of the few I have managed to consolidate.
+Stay-tuned, more to come!

 ## Notes from CU Boulder